Imaging-AI-for-Health-virtual-lab/harmonizer/README.md

 * [**Stefano Diciotti**](https://www.unibo.it/sitoweb/stefano.diciotti/en) - *Associate Professor in Biomedical Engineering, Dept. of Electrical, Electronic and Information Engineering – DEI "Guglielmo Marconi", University of Bologna, Bologna, Italy.*  <stefano.diciotti@unibo.it>

 ## Contribution, help, bug reports, feature requests
-The authors welcome contributions to the *harmonizer-HS* repository.
+The authors welcome contributions to the *harmonizer* repository.
 Please contact the authors if you would like to contribute code, or for any questions and comments.
 Bug reports should include sufficient information to reproduce the problem.

 ## References